Skip to main content

 The short answer

-Choose the OpenAI Agents SDK if you need a broad agent-application framework: handoffs, agents-as-tools, guardrails, built-in tracing with 25+ integrations, sessions with 9+ storage backends, provider-agnostic model support, MCP tool calling, sandbox agents for long-running container tasks, hosted tools (web search, file search, code interpreter, image generation, computer use), realtime voice agents, durable execution integrations (Temporal, Restate, DBOS), and built-in tool-approval interruptions that resume from serializable RunState.
+Choose the OpenAI Agents SDK if you need a broad agent-application framework: handoffs, agents-as-tools, guardrails, built-in tracing with 25+ integrations, sessions with 9+ storage backends, OpenAI models plus third-party provider adapters, MCP tool calling, sandbox agents for long-running container tasks, hosted tools (web search, file search, code interpreter, image generation, computer use), realtime voice agents, durable execution integrations (Temporal, Restate, DBOS), and built-in tool-approval interruptions that resume from serializable RunState.

 Choose AgentXchain if you need governance for multiple agents shipping software: mandatory challenge, explicit phase gates, append-only decision history, and human authority at ship-critical transitions.